krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 Let's look at this code from a memory layout perspective.
 The array ```a[i]``` is a contiguous part of memory.
 That's how Java allocates arrays.
 Elements ```a[i][k + 0]``` ... ```a[i][k + 3]``` are very close to each other and are loaded sequentially.
-The CPU loads small blocks of memory from RAM into the cache, if the block is not already present there.
+The CPU loads small blocks of memory from RAM into the cache if the block is not already there.
-Accessing data is a sequential pattern is therefore far less expensive.
+Accessing data in a sequential pattern is, therefore, far less expensive.

 The access pattern to table  ```b``` is completely different.
-THe ```b[k + x]``` is just a pointer to a table.
+The ```b[k + x]``` is just a pointer to a table.
 It is somewhere on the heap, but where exactly?
 Well, we cannot control that.
 Element ```b[k + 0][j]``` may be in a completely different place than ```b[k + 1][j]```.
 That's unfortunate for the CPU.
-This is the reason why the speed difference between both matrix multiplications is not as large as expected.
+This is why the speed difference between both matrix multiplications is not as large as expected.

-The memory access patterns are the key here.
-The ```matrixMultiplyFaster``` algorithm accesses the table ```a``` mostly in a sequential manner, that's why it's faster.
+Memory access patterns are the key here.
+The ```matrixMultiplyFaster``` algorithm accesses the table ```a``` mostly sequentially, which is why it's faster.

-I don't want to go into details about what is happening in the CPU with these algorithms.
-The goal of this post is to teach the usage of async-profiler, not CPU architecture and algorithm engineering.
-If you want to go deeper with that knowledge a very good book for a start is
+I don't want to go into detail about what is happening in the CPU with these algorithms.
+This post aims to teach the usage of async-profiler, not CPU architecture and algorithm engineering.
+If you want to go deeper with that knowledge, a very good book for a start is
 [Denis Bakhvalov - Performance Analysis and Tuning on Modern CPUs](https://book.easyperf.net/perf_book){:target="_blank"}.
-It's not about Java, but for now I cannot recommend any Java-centric book related to the CPU architecture, as it's still a rather niche topic.
+It's not about Java, but I cannot recommend any Java-centric book related to CPU architecture, as it's still a relatively niche topic.
 I know that two very good performance engineers are writing one now.
-When it is published I will paste a link here.
+When it is published, I will paste a link here.

 ### Page faults
 {: #perf-pf }